Saltar al contenido principal

 • The syntax no longer looks like we're defining a "dirty global variable".
 Instead we are defining a custom function/class.

 • Passing parameters to providers is now unrestricted.
-Instead of being limited to using .family and passing a single positional parameter, you can now pass any parameter.
+Instead of being limited to using Family and passing a single positional parameter, you can now pass any parameter.
 This includes named parameters, optional ones, and even default values.

 • Stateful hot-reload of the code written in Riverpod.